FreneticHermit/RemotePC/README.md

 # RemotePC
-the application with wich you can control your pc using phone
+The application lets you can control your pc using phone